zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

 * Zone: child.parent.no-del-undel-no-par-1.basic01.xa
   * Grandparent `ns1` and `ns2` both return SERVFAIL.
   * No need of parent zone.
-  * Child zone is not delegated, but there is an undelegated version which is the one tested.
+  * Child zone is not delegated, but there is an undelegated version.
-  * Undelegated child zone is served by `ns1` and `ns2`.
   * Undelgated data:
-    * ns1.child.parent.no-del-undel-no-par-1.basic01.xa/IPv4
-    * ns1.child.parent.no-del-undel-no-par-1.basic01.xa/IPv6
-    * ns2.child.parent.no-del-undel-no-par-1.basic01.xa/IPv4
+    * ns3-undelegated-child.basic01.xa/-
-    * ns2.child.parent.no-del-undel-no-par-1.basic01.xa/IPv6
+    * ns4-undelegated-child.basic01.xa/-

 ### NO-DEL-UNDEL-PAR-UND-1
 The child is not delegated, but ther is undelegated data to test.
 One grandparent